Frequently Asked Questions

 How much does it cost me to stay at a lodge?

-The Sabi Sands boasts a wide variety of accommodation options: the most affordable lodge option costs around ZAR 3,200.00 per person per night; the most exclusive lodge will set you back around ZAR 25,000.00 per person per night.
+The Sabi Sands boasts a wide variety of accommodation options: the most affordable lodge option costs around ZAR 3,200.00 per person per night; the most exclusive lodge will cost around ZAR 25,000.00 per person per night.
 All prices displayed on our website are per person per night rates (based on two guests sharing a room).

 What activities are available / included?